-‘Worst Nightmare:’ Jamie Lynn Spears Reflects On Daughter Maddie’s ATV Accident
+‘Worst Nightmare’: Jamie Lynn Spears Reflects On Daughter Maddie’s ATV Accident

 In another photo on Jamie Lynn’s Instagram, it depicts her daughter Maddie holding her baby cousin Kylie Blair at her baptism, along with a lengthy message that recounted the moment her daughter was seriously injured in an ATV accident.

-On February 5, Jamie Lynn’s daughter Maddie was riding an ATV in Kentwood, Louisiana on a relative’s property, but she was reportedly within view of her mother and stepfather, Jamie Watson, when the ATV suddenly veered off the road and flipped over into a pond.
+On February 5, Jamie Lynn’s daughter Maddie was riding an ATV in Kentwood, Louisiana, on a relative’s property, but she was reportedly within view of her mother and stepfather, Jamie Watson, when the ATV suddenly veered off the road and flipped over into a pond.

 Jamie Lynn Spears reflects on daughter Maddie's ATV accident: https://t.co/ID74eAYCSr pic.twitter.com/xtSg6U1OMr